larsenkb/bp_template/README.md

 I can do memory to memory DMA.

-There is code to control the buildin LED (PC13).
+There is code to control the built in LED (PC13).

 I am using [ChaN](http://elm-chan.org/) xprintf